Usui Policies and Procedures

 Employee Owned Vehicles

 Employees must have a valid driver’s license and valid proof of automobile insurance to be eligible for using their vehicle for Company business.
-In the event an employee should lose their driver’s license and/or automobile insurance, for any reason, they must immediately inform their supervisor.
+In the event an employee who is required to drive for Company business has his or her license is suspended, or the employee should lose his or her driver’s license and/or automobile insurance, for any reason, the employee must immediately inform the supervisor.

 Company Leased or Company Owned Vehicles

 An employee must have a valid driver’s license, good driving history and have demonstrated responsible job performance to be an approved driver of a Company owned or leased vehicle.
+The Company may also review an employee’s driving record at any time as a condition of continued approval to drive a Company vehicle.
 A copy of the employee’s driver’s license must be available for inspection in the employee’s personnel file.

 Company owned and leased vehicles must have a valid insurance card in them at all times.
 As policies are renewed or changed, new insurance cards will be issued.
 It is the responsibility of the assigned employee to ensure all vehicles are properly licensed and insured.